 SEVENTH LESSON Luke 2:8-20

 The angels can’t help but celebrate God’s gift.
-The shepherds eagerly spread the word of this gift’s angelic announcement.
+The shepherds eagerly spread the word of this gift as announced by the angels.
 We join them, glorifying and praising God for all that we have come to know about God’s great gift.

 8 And there were shepherds living out in the fields nearby, keeping watch over their flocks at night.
 9 An angel of the Lord appeared to them, and the glory of the Lord shone around them, and they were terrified.
 10 But the angel said to them, “Do not be afraid.
 I bring you good news that will cause great joy for all the people.
 11 Today in the town of David a Savior has been born to you; he is the Messiah, the Lord.
 12 This will be a sign to you: You will find a baby wrapped in cloths and lying in a manger.”